-Laser shaft alignment is a method of achieving shaft co-linearity—horizontal and vertical straightness—with a laser.
-Roughly half of all machinery fails due to some degree of misalignment and requires connecting shafts to be tested and re-aligned.
-Measurements can be performed with a feeler gauge, calipers, straightedge or dial indicator(s), but laser shaft alignment offers the distinct advantages of portability along with unrivaled speed and precision measurement.
+Achieving shaft alignment is a perennial task in machinery maintenance: roughly half of all machinery fails due to some degree of misalignment and requires connecting shafts to be tested and re-aligned.
+Alignment measurements can be performed with a feeler gauge, calipers, straightedge or dial indicator(s), but laser shaft alignment offers the distinct advantages of portability along with unrivaled speed and precision measurement.

 - Perform rough alignment